 Canada had by far the highest level of electricity generation per inhabitant in 2017 among the G20 members

 Relative to population size, Canada had by far the highest electricity generation among the G20 members, 17.9 MWh per inhabitant in 2017, around five times as high as the world average (see Figure 9).
 The EU-27 ranked in the middle of the G20 members, with 6.6 MWh of electricity generated per inhabitant in 2017, a little less than double the world average.
 Argentina, Brazil, Mexico, India and Indonesia were the only G20 members with ratios of electricity generation to population size that were below the world average.

 The United Kingdom, Australia, the EU-27, the United States, Japan and Argentina recorded relatively high GDP per inhabitant in contrast to their levels of electricity generation per inhabitant, while the reverse was true in Saudi Arabia, China, India, Russia and South Africa.

 Source data for tables and graphs

 The statistical data in this article were extracted during March 2020.

 The indicators are often compiled according to international — sometimes worldwide — standards.
 Although most data are based on international concepts and definitions there may be certain discrepancies in the methods used to compile the data.

-Nearly all of the indicators presented for the EU have been drawn from Eurobase, Eurostat’s online database.
+Nearly all of the indicators presented for the EU and the United Kingdom have been drawn from Eurobase, Eurostat’s online database.
 Eurobase is updated regularly, so there may be differences between data appearing in this article and data that is subsequently downloaded.
 Some of the data have been extracted from international sources for reasons of comparability or availability.

 G20 members from the rest of the world